FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

 ![Download specific range of data](/img/media/image96.png)

-_Figure 51 Download specific range of data_
+_Download specific range of data_

 </div>

    - The date range selection would apply to ALL programs selected for download.
 If the user wants to download one full program (program A) and one truncated program (program B), the user must complete the download process twice – one for the full program and another for the truncated program.
    - Older data not downloaded always exists on the server and cannot be deleted or overwritten.
    - When user downloads truncated program (v1), updates it, and uploads a new version (v2), the server version will include the entirety of the data, while the new local version will remain truncated with previously selected start date.
 User may delete that version and download the full v2 from the server, or v2 with a different range of data, as needed

-Note: If you download an older version, or if another user uploads a later version on the server after you download, you will see a message like the below in Figure 36 any time master data sync happens (upon logging in, upon downloading new program, or if manually requested by user).
+**Note**: If you download an older version, or if another user uploads a later version on the server after you download, you will see a message like the below in Figure 36 any time master data sync happens (upon logging in, upon downloading new program, or if manually requested by user).
 - If you select “OK”, the latest server version will be downloaded and your local version will be permanently deleted.
 Please only select “OK” if you are okay with discarding your changes or if you have not made any changes.
 - If you select “cancel”, no action will be taken and you will remain with your local version.